beekbin/bert-cosine-sim/README.md

 # bert-cosine-sim
 Fine-tune BERT to generate sentence embedding for cosine similarity.
-Most of the code is based on [huggingface's bert project](https://github.com/huggingface/pytorch-pretrained-BERT).
+Most of the code is copied from [huggingface's bert project](https://github.com/huggingface/pytorch-pretrained-BERT).

 # Model and Fine-tuning
 Add a FC layer + tanh activation on the `CLS` token to generate sentence embedding (Don't add dropout on this layer).
 Fine-tune the model on the STS-B dataset by reducing the cosine similarity loss.
 With a embedding size of 1024, and trained 20 epochs, it can achieve 0.83 Pearson score on the Dev dataset.